 May to November is peak whale watching season in the Shoalhaven.
 Species including Humpbacks, Southern Rights, Minkes and Pilots begin their annual migration to their winter breeding and calving grounds in the warmer waters of the Pacific.
 Orcas can also be spotted too if you get lucky!
 As a general rule of thumb, any lookout with a lighthouse is an excellent viewing point from land.
 Geographically sitting smack bang in the middle of the 4000km migration route, the Shoalhaven coast, especially Jervis Bay is favourite a stopover for mums with newborns in tow.
 They rest, play and relax here on their journey back home to Antartica.
 With 20kms of NSW's tallest coastal sea cliffs, there are key viewpoints at Point Perpendicular and Booderee National Park.
 Cape St George Lighthouse in Booderee is laden with history.
 It was built, then partially demolished all before 1922 and its excellent vantage point makes it an official survey spot for whale researchers.
 Boat based viewing is an amazing travel experience and our highly acclaimed tour operators Jervis Bay Wild and Dolphin Watch will escort you out from Huskisson Wharf.
 Cruise peacefully along the pristine sea as you keep an eye out for some glorious sightings.
 With many whale watching hotspots all along our coastline, you'll have plenty of opportunities to see these majestic creatures.

 Another wonderful marine animal is the Australian Fur Seal, one of the rarest fur seal species in the world.
-There is a resident colony in the protected waters at Drum & Drumsticks in Jervis Bay and the best way to catch a glimpse of the seals hunting, playing, swimming, and relaxing on the rugged shoreline is on a tour with Crest Diving or Dive Jervis Bay.
+There is a resident colony in the protected waters at Drum & Drumsticks in Jervis Bay and the best way to catch a glimpse of the seals hunting, playing, swimming, and relaxing on the rugged shoreline is on a tour with Woebegone Freedive as well as Crest Diving or Dive Jervis Bay.
 A snorkel or scuba dive into the caves lets you swim right beside the seals, alongside many of varieties of colourful fish.
 Some neighbouring New Zealand fur seals can also often be spotted here, lounging out on the rocks.
 For those who'd prefer to stay dry in the search for seals, then head out on the South Coast Passage Tour with Jervis Bay Wild, take a walk up to Governor Head Lookout or venture along Coomies Trail at Abrahams Bosom Reserve, where you can often see seals in Winter playing in the shallows at Lobster Bay, Mermaid Inlet and Gosangs Tunnel.
 The seals can also be viewed from Warden Head, where they like to float around near bommies and reefs with one flipper raised, a very cute sight and a way for them to cool down!
 If you happen to discover a seal on the beach, please do not approach it, in NSW you must stay 40 metres from adults and 80 metres from pups.

 Beautiful, intelligent dolphins are always so captivating to see in the wild and we're lucky to have roughly 90 Bottlenose Dolphins that call Jervis Bay home.
 Dolphins use different sections of the bay for a variety of reasons, each specific location serving its own special purpose.
 They feed and socialise in small groups near the shore, older dolphins babysit new pups in nursery areas and further out in the open ocean, pods of hundreds of dolphins are usually feeding on schools of baitfish.
 You can even spot them surfing the waves at our many beaches - Shoalhaven is a surfing mecca for everyone after all!
 The best way to see these lovely marine mammals is in on a Dolphin Tour with Jervis Bay Wild or a Dolphin Cruise with Dolphin Watch.
 Populations tend to swell quite often so there's a great chance that you'll be able to spot an entire pod swimming through the sea, playing and hanging out together.